Edoardoba/Homework02/README.md

-And different images( We think no description is needed for those :P)
+And different images( We think no description is needed for those )